Tips on how to be a successful homebuyer

 Make an offer that stands out

 When it comes to best properties, you can often expect strong competition from multiple buyers.
 When you’re ready to make an offer, having a pre-approval letter from a reputable lender shows buyers that you mean business.
-With Guaranteed Rate’s industry-leading tech and automated underwriting, homebuyers can complete the Digital Mortgage and receive a fast pre-approval letter to help make a compelling offer on their dream home.
-Along with a pre-approval letter, you’ll also want to include proof of funds for your down payment, as well as that personalized letter.
+With Guaranteed Rate’s industry-leading tech and automated underwriting, homebuyers can complete the Digital Mortgage.
+You’ll also want to include proof of funds for your down payment, as well as that personalized letter.
 And if you do get involved in a bidding war with other buyers, consider the amount listed on your pre-approval letter as your maximum, and work within those limits.

 *Guaranteed Rate does not provide credit repair or credit counseling services.